 4. JaDX – Decompiler

 JaDX is a decompiler for “apk”, “dex”, “jar”, “class” files.
 It is an Android adapted version JaDX.
-This program does not decompile xml files and other resources.
+This program does not decompile XML files and other resources.
 This program only decompiles classes.
 It also extracts the assets folder which includes binary files.

 ApkTool is a tool for reverse engineering closed & binary Android apps.
-This tool can decode resources to nearly original form and rebuild them after making some modifications.
+This tool can decode resources to the nearly original form and rebuild them after making some modifications.
 ApkTool makes working with an app easier because of the project like file structure and automation of some repetitive tasks like building apk, etc. It could be used for localizing, adding some features or support for custom platforms, analyzing applications and much more, but it is not intended for piracy and other non-legal uses.

 - It helps with repetitive tasks.